-If you are selected and approved for funding - After being notified by email or phone of the approval of your application and amount of funding awarded, you will receive an electronic copy of the state contract.
-The contract needs to be signed by your company’s authorized representative.
+If selected and approved for funding - After being notified by email or phone of the approval of the application and amount of funding awarded, the applicant will receive an electronic copy of the state contract.
+The contract needs to be signed by the grantee’s authorized representative.

-Returning copies of the State Contract - Send 3 hard copies to the Utah Labor Commission, or an electronic version with signatures by email.
+Returning copies of the State Contract - Send three (3) printed copies to the Utah Labor Commission, or an electronic version with signatures by email.
 Make sure to include all pages (including terms and conditions and all other attachments).

 Contracts will be processed by Utah Labor Commission Division of Administrative Services.
-When contracts have been fully processed and approved, a final copy will be sent to you for your records.
+When contracts have been processed and approved, a final copy will be sent for the grantee's records.

-Reimbursements will not be processed before the end of the first quarter, and all invoices and requests for reimbursement must be submitted with a quarterly progress report in order to be processed for payment.
+Reimbursements will not be processed before the end of the first quarter.
+All invoices and requests for reimbursement must be submitted with a quarterly progress report to be processed for payment.

-If your proposal is approved for WPS Grant funding, you may be required to attend at least one training/orientation session.
+If a proposal is approved for WPS Grant funding, the applicant may be required to attend at least one training/orientation session.

-The contract will be a 12 month period (ending December 31 of grant year).
+The contract will be for a 12 month period (ending December 31 of grant year).

 a.
 Invoices without a quarterly report will not be processed until reports are submitted.

 b.
-Exceptions to the quarterly report and payment reimbursements will be considered based on prior approval from the WPS Coordinator.
+Exceptions to the quarterly report and payment reimbursements will be considered with prior approval from the WPS Coordinator.

 c.
 Quarterly reports are due no later than two weeks after the last day of: